8:00AM – 9:00AM Advanced Vocational Skills

 Teacher Bio:

 I serve as the Kid’s Pastor at the Journey Church and as a contributing writer and speaker for kjmin.org.
 History is a passion of mine, especially viewing world history in light of the Redemptive History we find in scripture.
-I have substituted for this class for several years and am looking forward to teaching it this year.
-My family has been homeschooling for six years, and we have been with CCA for the last two years.
+This is my second year teaching this class for CCA.
+My family has been homeschooling for seven years, and we have been with CCA for the last three years.

 Teacher: Marla Poole